voxel51/fiftyone/docs/source/teams/teams_plugins.rst

    :align: center

 Then upload or drag and drop the plugin contents as a ZIP file and click upgrade.
-This is a similar process as :ref:`installing a plugin <teams-plugins-install-ui>`
+This is a similar process to :ref:`installing a plugin <teams-plugins-install>`.

 .. image:: /images/teams/plugins_upgrade_page.png
    :alt: teams-plugins-page-upgrade-page